Pond Myths Exposed!!

 It’s okay to use chemicals in a pond

-No,no no!
+No, no no!
 Chemicals are very harsh on the ecosystem in your water feature.
 If you have fish they will not last long if you are adding Chemicals.
 It is much better to work with Mother Nature and keep our environment happy and healthy.
-Bacta Pur beneficial bacteria is naturally occuring bacterium and will not harm the environment but yet is very effective.
+Bacta Pur beneficial bacteria is a naturally occurring bacterium and will not harm the environment but yet is very effective.